orcc/orc-apps/README.md

 - Stereo: Implementation of a stereo matching algorithm.
 - Zigbee: Implementation of the ZigBee protocol.
 - Research: Several on-going research descriptions, derived from the RVC project.
+- CALHSTone: CAL version of the CHStone HLS testbench